vulpes95/java-automated-test-development/README.md

 - [ ] Test = fixed flow
 - [ ] Test case = component specification
 ### Hands-on
-- [ ] Given legacy codebase with Client and SavingAccount domain types
+- [ ] Given legacy codebase with Client and SavingAccount com.acme.banking.dbo.domain types
 - [ ] When developers add guard clauses for creating Client and SavingAccount
 - [ ] And cover these components with maintainable autotests
 - [ ] Then public code review should state its maintainability